alex/cryptography/docs/faq.rst

 by upgrading to a newer version of ``pip`` which will install a pre-compiled ``cryptography`` wheel.
 If not, you'll need to install Rust.

-For the current release *only* you can temporarily bypass the requirement to have Rust installed by setting the ``CRYPTOGRAPHY_DONT_BUILD_RUST`` environment variable.
-Note that this option will be removed in the next release and not having Rust available will be a hard error.

 Why are there no wheels for my Python3.x version?
 -------------------------------------------------